-People want to work for, and work with the best.
+People want to work for and work with the best.
 When the best and brightest are able to choose between different opportunities, it matters whether businesses have done everything possible to make themselves attractive places to work.
 An award marks your business as successful and accomplished, bringing in successful and accomplished talent.

-Even if one person wins the award, the whole team is able to celebrate victory.
-It also gives leaders the opportunity to give credit to who helped them accomplish their goals.
+Even if one person wins the award, the whole team is able to celebrate a victory.
+It also gives leaders the opportunity to give credit to those who helped them accomplish their goals.
 And leaders who share, and value those who help them on their path, are the type of leaders that many people want to work for.

 The potential value that an award win can have on your business, your reputation, and your career can be quite impactful, and those who don’t think so, are missing out on the bigger picture at hand.

 Canada’s restaurant and foodservice industry is powered by passionate, innovative and creative people, from business owners and chefs to frontline staff, suppliers and the many others who team up to serve more than 18 million customers every day.